 During the course of operations, Metro Fire has activity between funds for various purposes.
 Any residual balances outstanding at year end are reported as due from/to other funds and advances to/from other funds.
-While these balances are reported in fund financial statements, they are eliminated in the government-wide financial statements.
 Further, certain activity occurs during the year involving transfers of resources between funds.
 In fund financial statements these amounts are reported at gross amounts as transfers in/out.
 While reported in fund financial statements, they are eliminated in the government-wide financial statements.